ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 The operating system of the nodes is {{site.data.keyword.redhat_full}} Enterprise Linux® CoreOS, which is the container host version of {{site.data.keyword.redhat_notm}} Enterprise Linux (RHEL) and features an RHEL kernel with SELinux enabled by default.
 RHEL CoreOS includes kubelet, which is the Kubernetes node agent, and the CRI-O container runtime, which is optimized for Kubernetes.
 In {{site.data.keyword.redhat_openshift_notm}} 4.7, you must use RHEL CoreOS for all control plane machines, but you can use {{site.data.keyword.redhat_notm}} Enterprise Linux (RHEL) as the operating system for compute, or worker machines.
 If you choose to use RHEL workers, you must perform more system maintenance than if you use RHEL CoreOS for all of the cluster machines.

 The reference architecture and this build process use RHEL CoreOS.
-The nodes must have direct Internet access to:
+The nodes must have direct Internet access to complete the following tasks.
 * Access the {{site.data.keyword.redhat_openshift_notm}} Infrastructure Providers page to download the installation program.
 * Access quay.io to obtain the packages that are required to install the cluster.
 * Obtain the packages that are required to perform cluster updates.